 VERDICT on the Puj Compact Infant Bath: OKAY

 The Tummy Tub ($42) is touted by doctors and midwives as being the preferred way to bathe your baby.
 Your baby sits upright as opposed to lying down which is supposed to make them feel warm, safe and relaxed.
 They even say that it can act to soothe an infant that has indigestion or colic.

 I wish I could say that I found this to be true, because my baby has a bad case of acid reflux.
 I don’t know if it’s because my baby is too small (she was born at about 7 lbs and is now only a little over 9 lbs) but I found it impossible to hold her upright in the tub while being able to wash her body.
 Every picture I looked at seemed like the baby was already in a stage where s/he could sit up or at least support her/his head.
 When I used it, mine couldn’t do either, so call into question the idea that it can be used for tiny babies.

-It’s possible that in a few months, the tub becomes the best thing ever.
+It’s possible that in a few months, the Tummy Tub becomes the best thing ever.
 But I was looking for something to bathe my newborn.
 Perhaps I will revisit this tub in the future.

-VERDICT: NAY (for now, and definitely for newborns)
+VERDICT on the Original Tummy Tub Bath: NAY (for now, and definitely not for newborns)